 In planning and performing our audit, we considered the District's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
 However, we noted certain matters involving the internal control over financial reporting and its operations that we consider to be reportable conditions.
 Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the District's ability to record, process, summarize and report financial data consistent with the assertions of management in the financial statements.
-Reportable conditions are described in the accompanying schedule of findings and questioned costs as items 05-01 and 05-02.
+A reportable condition is described in the accompanying schedule of findings and questioned costs as item 06-01.